-The Coronavius, or COVID-19, outbreak has reached global proportions which has left most of the world at a standstill.
+COVID-19 reached global crisis levels which has left much of the world at a standstill.
 People are understandably worried about what what’s going to happen next.
-We have compiled updates and information on the developing Coronavirus situation, as well as prudent travel advice for what you should do with those trips planned later in 2020.
+We have compiled updates and information on the developing Coronavirus situation, as well as prudent travel advice for what you should do with those trips planned later the year and into 2021.

 What is the status of global travel?
 What should I do with my travel plans?
 How can I protect myself?